Monitor Streptomycin Resistance in Erwinia Amylovora Populations in New England

 Education/outreach description:

-We will disseminate the survey results to growers through extension bulletins (CAES fact sheets, New England Fruit Pest Management Guide), presentations at regional grower meetings (CT Pomological Society Meeting, MA fruit grower association meeting et al), at the Northeastern Tree Fruit Management Working Group meetings (2023 and 2024), the New England Vegetable and Fruit Conference (NEVF), and one-on-one consulting with growers will be used to further reach fruit growers in New England.
-Usage of disease forecasting models, appropriate timing and dose of spray will be discussed during the grower education.
+The survey results of sample collection location and stretpomycin succeprtibility of E. amylovora isolates were disseminated to growers through extension presentations at regional grower meetings such as the CT Pomological Society Meeting (2024), Maine Apple Grower Association meeting (2024) at the Northeastern Tree Fruit Management Working Group meetings (2023 and 2024), the New England Vegetable and Fruit Conference (2024), Northeastern IPM center webinars (2022 and 2023) and one-on-one consulting with growers will be used to further reach fruit growers in New England.

 Project Outcomes